David Maine

 David Maine (born November 28, 1963) is an American novelist.

 Personal life

 David Maine was born in Hartford, Connecticut, and grew up in Farmington, Connecticut.
 He attended Oberlin College (1981–1985) and the University of Arizona (1988–1991), where he graduated with a Master's of Fine Arts in creative writing.

 Maine relocated to Morocco in 1995 and Pakistan in 1998.
-He left Pakistan in 2008 and moved to Honolulu, Hawaii, USA, where lived until 2012.
-While in Honolulu he taught at the University of Phoenix, Hawai'i Pacific University, and the University of Hawai'i at Manoa.
-In the fall of 2011 he was invited to be the Distinguished Visiting Writer at The University of Hawai'i at Manoa.
+He left Pakistan in 2008 and moved to Honolulu, Hawaii, USA, where he lived until 2012.
+While in Honolulu he taught at the University of Phoenix, Hawai'i Pacific University, and the University of Hawaiʻi at Mānoa.
+In the fall of 2011 he was invited to be the Distinguished Visiting Writer at the University of Hawaiʻi at Mānoa.

 In 2012 he moved to western Massachusetts.
 In the fall of 2013 he began teaching creative writing at Smith College while working full-time in the human services field.

 Since 1994 he has been married to novelist Uzma Aslam Khan.